SAP-archive/teched2020-DEV164/exercises/ex1/README.md

 8. The application is initialized.
 After a few seconds some notifications are displayed in the lower right corner.
 Click *Expose and Open*.
 <br>![](images/01_02_0080.png)

-9. After a short delay a popup for some optional input opens.
+9. After a short delay, a popup for some optional input opens.
 Leave it empty and press *Enter*.
 <br>![](images/01_02_0090.png)

 10. The UI5 application is opened in a new tab.